-Make these adorable fish fridge magnets out of a styrofoam tray and a drinking straw:
+Kids can make these adorable fish fridge magnets out of a styrofoam tray and a drinking straw.

 - Styrofoam produce tray (we also used corrugated food packaging and an insert from a box of chocolates)